 My Work at IBM

-Designing Data & AI tools for the people who build the future
+Designing enterprise tools for the people who'd rather just use the terminal

 The Setting

-In 2019 I joined IBM's Data and AI division, working on Cloud Pak for Data — IBM's unified platform for data management, machine learning, and AI deployment.
+In 2019 I joined IBM's Data and AI division, working on Cloud Pak for Data — their unified platform for data management, machine learning, and AI deployment.
 My users weren't everyday consumers.
 They were data scientists, ML engineers, system admins, and CIOs at some of the largest enterprises in the world.
-The stakes were high, the complexity was real, and the expectation was that the software would be as capable as the people using it.

 What I found when I arrived was a product that had grown powerful but unwieldy.
-Features were siloed, workflows were fragmented, and the people doing mission-critical work were spending too much time fighting their tools.
+Features were siloed, workflows were fragmented, and the people doing mission-critical work were spending too much time fighting their tools instead of doing their actual jobs.
 My job was to fix that — one hard problem at a time.

 Overview of the Cloud Pak for Data project suite — three distinct design challenges, one platform